8 Minutes Read.

 Banks and Fintech Companies Collaborate: Win-Win

-Fintech and alt-lenders are characterized by their tech prowess, agility and cost effectiveness to underwrite even the smallest of loans.
-Where they lose out is on high cost of customer acquisition, asset-liability mismatch and expensive financing.
+Fintech and alt-lenders are characterized by their tech prowess, agility and cost effectiveness.
+These qualities allow them to underwrite even the smallest of loans.
+Their weakness is the high cost of customer acquisition, asset-liability mismatch and expensive financing.
 Banks and Credit Unions with their long-term low-cost deposit base and with deep community roots are a powerhouse in the same exact areas where alt-lenders lack.
 Combining the strengths of both fintechs and traditional lenders is a no brainer.
 The industry is witnessing collaboration in three ways:

-- Banks invests in SMB alt-lenders: Goldman’s investment in NAV and Citigroup’s investment in BlueVine are the prime examples of big banks backing SMB lenders with hard cash.
+- Banks invest in SMB alt-lenders: Goldman’s investment in NAV and Citigroup’s investment in BlueVine are the prime examples of big banks backing SMB lenders with hard cash.

 Emphasizing More on Transparency